hik8hik/hik8hik/README.md

 **Take a quick glance about me here:**

-- 🔭 I'm currently working on a personal `open-source` project for all businesses
+- 🔭 I'm currently working on a personal `pfma` project
 - 🌱 Currently learning `many_new_things`
 - 👯 Looking to collaborate on `any_project`
 - 💬 Ask me about `JavaScript`, `Python`, `Node.js`, `React`, `MongoDB`, `Firebase`, `Next.js`, or `Express`